ACDguide/BigData/BigData/software/software-python1.md

 ### Machine learning packages

-PyTorch and TensorFlow are very similar in terms of features but PyTorch is more used in research environments it has a better memory optimisation management and allows more fine-grained control of the model structure.
+PyTorch and TensorFlow are very similar in terms of features but PyTorch is more used in research environments since it has a better memory optimisation management and allows more fine-grained control of the model structure.

 ```{glossary}